-You can also list a category menu in your sidebar …
+You can also show category menus in the sidebar …

-It’s important to manage your categories.
-Depending on the number of posts and categories published on your site, you can end up with a really long category menu …
+Managing your categories is important.
+Depending on how many categories and posts are published on your site, you can end up with a long category list …

 (Managing your categories is important)

 If you have many categories on your site, you can reduce space on your sidebar by selecting the drop down menu option in your ‘Categories’ widget settings …